 The management committee of Watford Naturist Swimming Club has been at the forefront of developing policies for the protection of our members, particularly children, and these policies have been presented at a national level to BN, NSPCC, and Police organisations.
 Naturism has been in the spotlight over recent years due to the sexual offences review and we seek to offer the best protection at all times for our members and guests.
 We are sorry if this seems a little onerous at times, but we have the best intentions and all information provided is treated in the strictest confidence.

 I'm a bit shy...
 Can I wear a swimming costume?

 All of our events are totally nude and therefore swimming costumes are not allowed.
 The only exceptions are the pool staff employed by the facility, and in exceptional circumstances e.g. health reasons.
-For the same reason spectators are not allowed either, unless they are prepared to undress.
-We do, however, hold fun evenings from time to time which are clothing optional.
-Watch out for dates on our website.
+For the same reason, spectators are not allowed either, unless they are prepared to undress.
+We do, however, hold fun evening's from time to time which are clothing optional.
+Watch out for dates on our Events page.